awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 The level of importance that is assigned to the resources that are associated with the finding\.
 A score of 0 means that the underlying resources have no criticality, and a score of 100 is reserved for the most critical resources\.
 `Criticality` should only be updated by [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchUpdateFindings.html)\.
 It should not be updated by [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html)\.
 Finding providers who want to provide a value for `Criticality` should use the `Criticality` attribute under [`FindingProviderFields`](#asff-findingproviderfields)\.
 See [Using FindingProviderFields](finding-update-batchimportfindings.md#batchimportfindings-findingproviderfields)\.
-**Type:** Integer \(range 0–100\)
+**Type:** Integer
+**Minimum value:** 0
+**Maximum value:** 100
 Criticality is scored on a 0–100 basis, using a ratio scale that supports only full integers\.
 A score of 0 means that the underlying resources have no criticality, and a score of 100 is reserved for the most critical resources\.
 At a high level, when assessing criticality, you need to consider the following:
 + Which findings impact resources that are more critical than other resources?
 + How much more critical are those resources compared to other resources?
 For each resource, consider the following:
-+ Does the impacted resource contain sensitive data \(for example, an S3 bucket with PII\)?
++ Does the affected resource contain sensitive data \(for example, an S3 bucket with PII\)?
-+ Does the impacted resource enable an adversary to deepen their access or extend their capabilities to carry out additional malicious activity \(for example, a compromised sysadmin account\)?
++ Does the affected resource enable an adversary to deepen their access or extend their capabilities to carry out additional malicious activity \(for example, a compromised sysadmin account\)?
 + Is the resource a business\-critical asset \(for example, a key business system that if compromised could have significant revenue impact\)?
 You can use the following guidelines:
 + A resource powering mission\-critical systems or containing highly sensitive data can be scored in the 75–100 range\.
 + A resource powering important \(but not critical systems\) or containing moderately important data can be scored in the 25–75 range\.
-+ A resource powering non\-important systems or containing non\-sensitive data *should* be scored in the 0–24 range\.
++ A resource powering unimportant systems or containing nonsensitive data should be scored in the 0–24 range\.
 **Example**

 ```